lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

-Use a **self-join**, by creating two instances of the same table, to derive a hierarchy of information from data in that table.
+Use a **self-join** by creating two instances of the same table, to compare information from data in that table.
 Use a less than operator in the WHERE clause.

 Alternatively, you can use a **subquery** (nested `SELECT` statement with the aggregate function `MAX`).